 Memory Progress is essentially a flashcard application built into the product, and you unlock Review flashcards every time you complete a subchapter.
 These flashcards are super simple, typically just asking you to regurgitate what you already learned, but they say that their flashcards are this way on purpose so that they can track what you know more discreetly.
 The creators of Achievable claim that through this approach, these flashcards optimize for your memory, and that by studying on time you can maximize your memory strength.
 Whether or not you buy that, having Reviews tied to everything you just learned was extremely helpful.
 I realized while doing this that most of the time you study for something, you learn Chapter 1, and then you don’t look at Chapter 1 again until the very end when you’re reviewing everything.
 Achievable’s system forces you to revisit the old material constantly as you’re learning the new material, which I found to be much more effective in the end.

 Once I had finished the content and felt pretty good about my progress with the Reviews, I started to take practice exams – the finale of any SIE exam prep work.
-Achievable has its own Practice Exams which were a really strong option, especially for the math-based questions.
+Achievable has its own SIE practice exam questions which were a really strong option, especially for the math-based questions.
 This was all you needed, probably, but I like to take tests from different providers as well make sure you’re getting the questions from multiple different perspectives.
 I recommend taking FINRA’s official SIE practice test in addition since they are written by the actual providers of the SIE Exam, then buying some additional practice exams from other vendors to get a broader range.

 While I was studying, I sometimes found it necessary to have a second or third take on a topic, especially options.
 For this, I would often go to Youtube or Investopedia.
 I looked up Brandon Rith’s channel since he wrote the Achievable course, and found his videos to be good.
 In the future, they should incorporate his videos into the actual course.